Hafsa Mossi: Biography

 Mossi was born in 1964 in Makamba.
 An ethnic Hutu, she began her career in journalism at the Channel for Africa in South Africa.
 In 1998, Mossi moved to London and became a journalist and producer for the British Broadcasting Corporation's (BBC) Swahili service.
 She returned to Burundi in mid-2000s.

 Death

 On July 13, 2016, Mossi was gunned down while leaving her home in the Gihosha commune of the then-capital, Bujumbura by two gunmen who escaped in a car.
 President Pierre Nkurunziza called her murder an assassination.
 Several high-ranking members of the Military of Burundi had been killed in the country since the beginning of the Burundian unrest in April 2015.
-However, Hafsa Mossi was the first senior politician to be killed during the ongoing political crisis.
+However, Mossi was the first senior politician to be killed during the ongoing political crisis.
 Observers were puzzled by the motive behind Mossi's murder, since she was not viewed as a CNDD–FDD hardliner or stalwart.